Larsen C Iceberg Break May Mean Trouble for Antarctica’s Penguins

-When a trillion-ton iceberg broke off the Larsen C ice shelf in Antarctica on Wednesday, many were worried about the danger the event might pose to humans; but others had an additional concern: Antarctica’s penguins.
+When a trillion-ton iceberg broke off the Larsen C ice shelf in Antarctica on Wednesday, most commentators focused on the danger the event might pose to humans, but many Twitter users also voiced concern for Antarctica’s penguins.
 Even though there are no penguins on Larsen C itself, the continent’s birds will likely be affected by the iceberg separation.
 Inverse spoke to some penguin experts about possible short-term and long-term threats.

 Ron Naveen, CEO and founder of the penguin-focused nonprofit Oceanites, has been studying how environmental changes impact Antarctic penguins for more than three decades.
 He talked Inverse through a potential short-term impact: Penguin colonies near Larsen C may have more difficulty finding food.